tknerr/vagrant-docker-baseimages/README.md

-    accepts remote ssh commands via `vagrant ssh -c` can be provisioned with a shell script via `vagrant provision` is DISTRIB_ID=Ubuntu / DISTRIB_RELEASE=22.04 in lsb-release file can be stopped via `vagrant halt`
+    accepts remote ssh commands via `vagrant ssh -c` can be provisioned with a shell script via `vagrant provision` is DISTRIB_ID=Ubuntu / DISTRIB_RELEASE=22.04 in lsb-release file is running under amd64 architecture
+    can be stopped via `vagrant halt`
     can be destroyed via `vagrant destroy`

-Finished in 46.74 seconds (files took 0.31354 seconds to load) 9 examples, 0 failuress
+Finished in 56.74 seconds (files took 0.31354 seconds to load) 11 examples, 0 failuress
 ```

 In order to build the Vagrant Basebox "wrappers" around it: